-A "one-size fits all" strategy will not work in Rhode Island family law.
+A "one-size fits all" strategy will not work in Rhode Island family law or in Providence Family Court.
 A Rhode Island Family Law Lawyer must be adept at helping clients in both highly contentious litigated matters and amicable out of court settlements.
 Our firm balances these interests and makes every effort to accommodate out of state clients who are unable to come to Rhode Island for client meetings.
 Please review the frequently asked questions about Rhode Island Child Support and Post Divorce Do's and Don'ts prepared by Rhode Island Family Attorney, David Slepkow.

 This firm provides services in the following areas of family law: